-Overall, Clearwater Creek site results indicate stable stream conditions between 2010 and 2013.
-Changes in diversity caused the FBI score to increase in 2013, but it remains within the range of a "Good" rating and all other data is quite similar across years.
-Clearwater Creek continues to post some of the strongest stream health scores in the Rice Creek Watershed.
+Overall, Clearwater Creek site results indicate fairly stable stream conditions between 2010 and 2014.
+Changes in diversity and dominant family caused the FBI score to increase in 2014, but it remains within the range of a "Fair" rating and data is quite similar across years.